 Add blogging to that?
-It’s laughable for a lot of y’all, because you know it’s a massive time investment and undertaking.
+It’s laughable for you, because you know it’s a massive time investment and undertaking.

-We all want traffic and free marketing and better SEO, but we push back pretty hard when told to blog, because you and I both know, it’s darn time consuming.
+We all want traffic, free marketing and better SEO, but we push back pretty hard when told to blog, because you and I both know, it’s darn time consuming.

 I cannot guarantee you the exact same traffic numbers I’ve had, hell your blog might even take off leaps and bounds ahead of mine.

 (And of course, along with that increased site traffic comes oh-so-many other benefits.
 Your email list will increase along with your traffic, you will become an authority in your niche, you will build trust with your community, you will get more booking inquiries for your business, and you will earn back links – A.K.A.
 SEO gold.)